 First things first -it's important to be realistic about what you can afford to rent (or buy.)
 Regardless of where you're looking to settle down, you'll likely need to make changes or improvements to the space.
 You'll also want to consider the income, sales and property taxes of the state and county you're considering.
 Another tip, some businesses qualify for government economic business programs, such as state-specific small business loans or micro-loans.
 These vary greatly by state, so you'll want to check with your state's department of revenue.

 Is the area business friendly?

-Because business laws are drastically different throughout the country, and often even within the same state, so be sure to check what applies in your area.
-Spending a little more on a location one county away could end up saving you a lot in taxes.
+Because business laws are drastically different throughout the country, and often even within the same state, be sure to check what applies in your area.
+Spending a little more on a location one county away could save you a lot in taxes.
 If you're new to an area or just starting out, you may want to consider checking with an expert.
 Your local Small Business Development Center should be able to point you in the right direction.

 Hiring the right team

 Take a look at minimum wage; some states have a much higher minimum wage than the current federal rate of $7.25.
 The Department of Labor offers a valuable website to help you quickly and easily find out.